-In answer to this everyday question, many have begun exploiting freely available software to gain remote access to their instruments.
+In answer to this everyday question, many have begun exploiting a software to gain remote access to their instruments.
 After all, you can hook up to the units, monitor results and do remote control – easy?
 Well, according to James McCallum, network support specialist at FOSS, remote access software does indeed provide an effective hook-up.

 But on the other hand, any actions performed on this basis will be done on a local basis, one-to-one.
 You may have saved yourself a walk across the production plant, a two hour drive or even a flight ticket, but the work you have done is still essentially local to that particular instrument unit.

-The database approach
+The cloud based approach

 This ‘do it once’ approach is great for getting a number of instruments to all work exactly the same.
 “If you have a group of 50 instruments, you can ensure that each one has exactly the same calibrations, that each one gives exactly the same results across the board,” says McCallum.

-He describes, how Mosaic also helps to make data freely available.
+He describes, how FossManager also helps to make data freely available.
 For instance, if a manager in the USA wants to look into the performance of an instrument in Brazil, she does not need to think about time differences and language barriers or having to make sure that an operator is at the other end of the line to pull out results and send them.
-Instead, she can just log on to her Mosaic client and go to the instrument concerned to get a record of all the test results.
+Instead, she can just log on to her FossManager client and go to the instrument concerned to get a record of all the test results.
 She can see all the samples, make reports, export the results and so on.

 This scenario is what McCallum calls proper remote configuration and management.
 “You don’t have to worry about having someone sitting at a PC in another country speaking a foreign language,” he says.
 “Even if a manager is sitting in Hong Kong he knows that his instruments at a site in Indonesia are up to date and working properly.

-Three advantages of a database-based system
+Three advantages of a FossConnect database-based system

 When pressed to pick just three things, the first that comes to mind for McCallum is the ability to set up new instruments.
-“You can install new instruments very quickly because you have already got that configuration in Mosaic,” he says.
+“You can install new instruments very quickly because you have already got that configuration in FossManager,” he says.
 “You can do the configuration once and push it out to as many instruments as you like.”

 It is the same principle with calibration management and or slope/intercept adjustments where an update can be made once and implemented on multiple instruments simultaneously.
 This is an essential ability when standardizing a group of instruments against a master, for instance in business areas such as grain receival where a large number of instruments are involved and are spread across a broad geographic area.

-For those needing actual remote management of analytical instruments rather than a simple remote connection, the datacentric aspect of Mosaic obviously packs a heavier punch than freely available virtual computing packages.
+For those needing actual remote management of analytical instruments rather than a simple remote connection, the datacentric aspect of FossManager obviously packs a heavier punch than freely available virtual computing packages.
 It makes managing instruments a whole lot easier while also ensuring that your test data is safe and sound.